tyler-dardis/Health-Center-Data-ELT/README.md

 DROP TEMPORARY TABLE duplicate_hc_names;

--- The following query should return no records if no duplicates remain.
+-- The following query should return nothing if no duplicates remain.
--- (If this query DOES return records, this means there are health centers using the same hc_name within the same state.
+-- (If this query DOES return any health center names, this means they are using the same hc_name within the same state.
 -- Similar to the methodology above, 'city' could then be used to differentiate between the duplicates.)
 SELECT hc_name
 FROM clinical_data
 GROUP BY hc_name
 HAVING COUNT(year) > 6;

-/* SET PRIMARY KEY FOR EACH TABLE. */
+-- Set primary key for each table
 ALTER TABLE patient_age_race ADD PRIMARY KEY (hc_name, year);
 ALTER TABLE clinical_data ADD PRIMARY KEY (hc_name, year);
 ALTER TABLE cost ADD PRIMARY KEY (hc_name, year);